Del Paso Heights, Sacramento, California: Geography

 Del Paso Heights is located at 38.6360152 degrees north and 121.4202312 degrees west (38°38′10″N 121°25′13″W).
 The area extends north to south from I-80 to Arcade Creek and east to west from Marysville Blvd. to Western Ave.
 North Sacramento lies adjacent to Del Paso Heights.
 It is bounded by Arcade Creek on the north, Arden Way on the south, and Auburn Blvd. on the east, and Western Ave. on the west (Map of the two communities, Appendix 1).

 Demographics

 There is considerable ethnic diversity, particularly in Del Paso Heights, where many Southeast Asian families have taken up residence in the last decade.
 In the 1990 census, for example, the population of Del Paso Heights was 49% African American (13,213) and 16% Asian/Pacific Islander (4,319).
-The neighborhood has a crime rate 1.9 times higher than average for Sacramento County.
-The neighborhood has a population of 34,879 and is roughly 23% African-American.
+The neighborhood has a crime rate 5 times higher than average for Sacramento County.
+The neighborhood has a population of 34,879 and is roughly 70% African-American.

+In popular culture

+In the 1963 novel, "Run, River", Del Paso Heights is "...noted for its large Negro population and its high incidence of minor social disorder".